Philip Seymour Hoffman: 1991–1995: Early career

 After graduating, Hoffman worked in off-Broadway theater and made additional money with customer service jobs.
 He made his screen debut in 1991, in a Law & Order episode called "The Violence of Summer", playing a man accused of rape.
-His first cinema role came the following year, when he was credited as "Phil Hoffman" in the independent film Triple Bogey on a Par Five Hole.
+He made his film debut the following year, when he was credited as "Phil Hoffman" in the independent film Triple Bogey on a Par Five Hole.
 After this, he adopted his grandfather's name, Seymour, to avoid confusion with another actor.

 More film roles promptly followed, with appearances in the studio production My New Gun, and a small role in the comedy Leap of Faith, starring Steve Martin.
-Following these roles, he gained attention playing a spoiled student in the Oscar-winning Al Pacino film Scent of a Woman (1992).
+Following these roles, he gained attention playing a spoiled private school student in the Oscar-winning Al Pacino film Scent of a Woman (1992).
 Hoffman auditioned five times for his role, which The Guardian journalist Ryan Gilbey says gave him an early opportunity "to indulge his skill for making unctuousness compelling".
 The film earned US$134 million worldwide and was the first to get Hoffman noticed.
 Reflecting on Scent of a Woman, Hoffman later said, "If I hadn't gotten into that film, I wouldn't be where I am today."
-At this time, he abandoned his job in a delicatessen to become a professional actor.
+At this time, he quit his job in a delicatessen to become a professional actor.

 Hoffman continued playing small roles throughout the early 1990s.
 After appearing in Joey Breaker and the critically panned teen zombie picture My Boyfriend's Back, he had a more notable role playing John Cusack's wealthy friend in the crime comedy Money for Nothing.
 In 1994, he portrayed an inexperienced mobster in the crime thriller The Getaway, starring Alec Baldwin and Kim Basinger, and he subsequently appeared with Andy García and Meg Ryan in the romantic drama When a Man Loves a Woman.
 He then played an uptight police deputy who gets punched by Paul Newman—one of Hoffman's acting idols—in the drama Nobody's Fool.

 Still considering stage work to be fundamental to his career, Hoffman joined the LAByrinth Theater Company of New York City in 1995.
 This association lasted the remainder of his life; along with appearing in multiple productions, he later became co-artistic director of the theater company with John Ortiz, and directed various plays over the years.
 Hoffman's only film appearance of 1995 was in the 22-minute short comedy The Fifteen Minute Hamlet, which satirized the film industry in an Elizabethan setting.
 He played the characters of Bernardo, Horatio, and Laertes alongside Austin Pendleton's Hamlet.